sphinx-contrib/vhs/docs/source/index.rst

       :scale: 25%

 Oh, and don't forget to compile with ``SPHINXOPTS="-j auto"`` to speed things up.
-Sphinx-vhs can process tapes in parallel, but only if you let it.
+Sphinx-VHS can process tapes in parallel, but only if you let it.

 Usage
 -----